Charlotte, North Carolina: Religion

+The Roman Catholic Diocese of Charlotte was formally established in 1972.
+It covers the 46 counties in the western half of North Carolina, with more than 565,000 Catholics including an array of peoples, rites and languages.
+It operates 93 parishes and missions, 20 schools, and more than 50 ministries and programs.
+Metro Charlotte is home to around 120,000 Catholics making it the third largest Christian denomination.

-Charlotte's Cathedral of Saint Patrick is the seat of the bishop of the Roman Catholic Diocese of Charlotte, the head of which is Rev. Michael T. Martin.
+Charlotte's Cathedral of Saint Patrick is the seat of Bishop of Charlotte Michael T. Martin.
 St. Matthew Parish, located in the Ballantyne neighborhood, is the largest Catholic parish with over 30,000 parishioners.
-Charlotte is home to ~28,000 Catholic househilds.
+St. Peter's Catholic Church (Charlotte, North Carolina), located in Uptown Charlotte is the oldest Catholic church in Charlotte.
+It was established in 1851 and until 1940 was the only Catholic church in the city.

 The Greek Orthodox Church's cathedral for North Carolina, Holy Trinity Cathedral, is located in Charlotte.